Mirijam1/OOPP46/README.md

 #### My learning Goals

-* learn industry-standard frameworks/libraries by experimenting and get the most out of them to build high-quality software, by producing quality code according to specifications using best practices.
+* Learn industry-standard frameworks/libraries by experimenting and get the most out of them to build high-quality software, by producing quality code according to specifications using best practices.

 * Improve problem-solving and critical thinking skills to come up with creative solutions by making judgment calls and trade-off analysis.